EU says ‘significant divergences’ remain in Brexit talks

-BRUSSELS (AP) — EU and U.K. negotiators have yet to find a way to overcome “significant divergences” in their attempt to seal a post-Brexit compromise, a spokesman for the European Union’s executive arm said on Thursday.
+BRUSSELS (AP) — EU and U.K. negotiators have yet to find a way to overcome “significant divergences” in their attempt to seal a post-Brexit compromise, the European Union’s chief negotiator said on Thursday.

 Following Britain’s departure from the EU’s political institutions on Jan.
 31, the two sides are trying to secure a new trade deal before the end of the year, when Britain will effectively exit the EU’s tariff-free economic zone.

 But negotiations have proved difficult.
-The parties appear far apart on a number of issues including regulations for businesses and the fishing industry, with the U.K. adamantly opposed to EU demands for long-term access to British waters.
+The parties appear to be far apart on a number of issues including regulations for businesses and over the fishing industry, with the U.K. adamantly opposed to EU demands for long-term access to British waters.

+Following discussions in London between members of both negotiating teams, EU chief negotiator Michel Barnier noted in a message posted on Twitter that “significant divergences remain,” adding that his team would “continue working with patience, respect and determination.”

-Following discussions in London between members of both negotiating teams, European Commission spokesman Daniel Ferrie said meetings will continue next week in Brussels before a full round of negotiations in the British capital in the week of July 20.
+European Commission spokesman Daniel Ferrie said meetings will continue next week in Brussels before a full round of negotiations in the British capital in the week of July 20.

-“The EU is engaging constructively and in good faith, as Michel Barnier pointed out earlier this week,” Ferrie said, referring to the EU chief negotiator.
+“The EU is engaging constructively and in good faith, as Michel Barnier pointed out earlier this week,” Ferrie said.
 “We are working hard to overcome the significant divergences that remain between us.”

 Follow AP’s full coverage of British politics and Brexit trade negotiations at https://apnews.com/Brexit